 Boosting Resources for Tracheostomy Care at Home (BREATHE)

-February 21, 2024 updated by: Karen Sepucha, Massachusetts General Hospital
+October 9, 2025 updated by: Karen Sepucha, Massachusetts General Hospital

 Boosting Resources and Caregiver Empowerment for Trach Care at Home: A Pragmatic Randomized Trial

-The goal of this trial is to advance our understanding of how to best support caregivers of children with tracheostomies who are caring for their child at home.
+The goal of this trial is to advance the understanding of how to best support caregivers of children with tracheostomies who are caring for their child at home.
 The main questions it aims to answer are:

 Caregiver participants will be randomly assigned to receive Trach Me Home (gold standard discharge program) or Trach Me Home with additional components.
 Caregiver participants will complete three surveys over the course of 6 months.
 Researchers will see if caregivers in the Trach Me Home with additional components report lower caregiver burden at 4 weeks post discharge (primary outcome) and fewer hospital readmissions at 6 months than those in Trach Me Home arm.